 How to Change NSFAS Banking Details (Step-by-Step)

-Log into the NSFAS student portal using your myNSFAS account at www.nsfas.org.za.
+Log in to the NSFAS student portal using your myNSFAS account at www.nsfas.org.za.

 Navigate to the banking details section on your profile.